It takes a lot of practice to be this good at anxiety

 The Situation

 Now let’s take a quick step back.
-The fact of the matter is, these defining traits are not just how you were born.
+The fact is, these defining traits do not define you.
 They are not who you have always been or will always have to be.
-They define who you have become through a lot of practice—mostly unconsciously, for years.
-Once you understand how anxiety works, you realize it takes a lot of work to be this good at axiety.
-And that is the goal here—understand how anxiety works so that we can first, deflate its power, and then second, redirect its power so that it actually start working for us rather than against us.
+They do, however, define who you have become—through a lot of practice, mostly unconsciously, for years.
+Once you understand how anxiety works, you start to realize that you have put in a lot of work to be this good at anxiety.
+Yes, that sounds absurd because it feels like you have put an incredible amount of energy into relieving yourself of anxiety.
+But that is simply because you don’t know how anxiety works and therefore do not truly understand how you work.
+And that is the goal here—understand how anxiety works so that you can first deflate its power, and then second, redirect its power so that it actually starts working for you rather than against you.

-There’s a strange empowerment that comes from understanding how anxiety works.
-You realize that if you practiced your way into anxiety, you can practice your way out.
-And you can practice your way into better traits as well.
+While it’s not immediate, there’s a strange empowerment that comes from understanding how anxiety works.
+You soon realize that if you practiced your way into anxiety, you can practice your way out.
+And you can also practice your way into better ways of existing.

 What’s actually happening

-Anxiety might feel like an identity, but at its core, it’s simply a neurotransmission: one neuron passing a chemical message to another.
+Anxiety is simply a neurotransmission: one neuron passing a chemical message to another.

 That’s it.